 It was a cold, winter night in Istanbul.
-Most of the residents had were either gathered around the fires, or whatever source of heat they used to shield them from the near freezing temperature.
-Others took the chance to cozy up to their significant others in restaurants, and inside movie theatres.
+Most of the residents were either gathered around the fires, or whatever source of heat they used to shield them from the near freezing temperature.
+Others took the chance to cozy up to their significant others in restaurants, and inside movie theaters.

 Fetune Karahnli was a popular singer, a respected member of society, and a devoted mother.
 She loved being on stage, her smile shining bright when her fans cheered her on, her eyes glinting happily whenever she walked into a store, or passed a car and heard her own voice filtering through the speakers.
-But as happy as she was in her career, nothing brought her more joy than the man sitting in the driver's seat, expertly maneuvering the car through the winding, deserted road.
+But as happy as she was with her career, nothing brought her more joy than the man sitting in the driver's seat, expertly maneuvering the car through the winding, deserted road.